 ReGen III’s ReGen™ technology, produces a 53% yield of Group III, which is a high-margin base oil used in the formulation of performance synthetic grade motor oils.
 Group III base oil is the fastest growing group of base oils as more automakers require the use of better-quality motor oils and consumers continue to switch to synthetic- grade motor oils.

 US Gulf Coast, Domestic, Spot, Low prices for Group III base oil (June 30, 2023) are over $235/bbl, and trade at a 70%+ premium to Group II base oils, a key offtake of traditional re-refiners.

-We plan to build or enhance UMO re-refineries and license our intellectual property to third parties around the world.
-We are currently undertaking engineering work for a brownfield re-refinery to be built in the US Gulf Coast (“USGC”).
-To date:
+The Company plans to build or enhance UMO re-refineries and license its intellectual property to third parties around the world.
+The Company is currently focused on developing its brownfield re-refinery in Texas City, Texas (“Texas Facility”).
+To date, the Company has:

-- The Corporation has signed letters of intent towards the supply of our annual UMO feedstock and we continue to negotiate for additional supplies.
+- Signed letters of intent towards the supply of its annual UMO feedstock and continues to negotiate for additional supplies.

 - Engaged senior UMO industry experts with operational expertise in re-refining and logistics.

 - Received indicative terms for a senior secured debt facility of US$108 million from Export Development Canada (“EDC”) and commenced due diligence relating to the Texas Facility.

 - Commenced discussions with several parties interested in an offtake agreement, following the termination of the Company’s offtake agreement with bp Products North America (due to financing delays).

 - Engaged National Bank Financial Inc. (“NBF”) to act as a financial advisor with respect to ReGen III’s Texas City capital raise with NBF having launched investor outreach.